DataDog/documentation/content/en/dashboards/screenboards.md

 ## Global time selector

 To use the screenboard global time selector, at least one time-based widget must be set to use `Global Time`.
-Make the selection in a widget's editor under **Set display preferences**, or add a widget (global time is the default time setting).
+Make the selection in a widget’s editor under **Set display preferences**, or add a widget (global time is the default time setting).

-The global time selector sets the same timeframe for all widgets using the `Global Time` option on the same screenboard.
-You can select a moving window in the past (`The Past Hour`, `The Past Day`, etc.) or a fixed period with the `Select Range` option.
+The global time selector sets the same time frame for all widgets using the `Global Time` option on the same screenboard.
+You can select a moving window in the past (`Past 1 Hour`, `Past 1 Day`, etc.) or a fixed period with the `Select from calendar…` option or by [entering a custom time frame][1].
 If a moving window is chosen, the widgets are updated to move along with the time window.

-Widgets not linked to global time show the data for their local timeframe as applied to the global window.
-For example, if the global time selector is set to January 1, 2019 through January 2, 2019, a widget set with the local timeframe for `The Past Minute` shows the last minute of January 2, 2019 from 11:59pm.
+Widgets not linked to global time show the data for their local time frame as applied to the global window.
+For example, if the global time selector is set to January 1, 2019, through January 2, 2019, a widget set with the local time frame for `Past 1 Minute` shows the last minute of January 2, 2019 from 11:59 pm.

 ## TV mode

 Screenboards are useful for displaying key performance metrics on large screens or TVs.
-To enable TV mode, use the keyboard shortcut `K` or click the TV icon on the screenboard.
+To enable TV mode, use the keyboard shortcut `F` or click the TV icon on the screenboard.

 ## Settings

 ### Generate public URL

 Share a screenboard with external users by generating a public URL.
-For more details, see [sharing screenboards][1].
+For more details, see [sharing screenboards][2].

 ### Display UTC time